thoughtspot/ts_rest_api_and_tml_tools/examples/tml_and_sdlc/README.md

 ### thoughtspot_release_config.toml
 Shared configuration file for all the command line scripts.
 Edit to include the details about the ThoughtSpot environment.
 Do not enter the password by editing the file directly - leave as "" or whatever it is encoded as, then use the '--password_reset' flag on any of the scripts to reset.

+The "[connection_name_map]" section allows you to define any number of Connection Names from the 'dev' environment that will get swapped with the value when creating the release files for Tables.

+"parent_child_guid_map_file" needs to be a full filename to a .json file that will store the relationships between GUIDs in the various environments.
+This file will be created if it does not already exist.

 ### download_tml.py - Step 1
 A command line script for downloading TML files.
 It uses the naming pattern of {guid}.{object_type}.tml and saves each object type to a directory.